Dec 21, 2020

-The U.S. Food and Drug Administration has given emergency use authorization to vaccines made by Johnson & Johnson, Pfizer and BioNTech, and Cambridge, Mass.-based Moderna.
+The U.S. Food and Drug Administration has approved vaccines made by Pfizer/BioNTech, and Cambridge, Mass.-based Moderna, and given emergency use authorization to a vaccine made by Johnson & Johnson.
 The vaccines are considered fully effective after the final dose, and all three are covered by health plans, including Blue Cross Blue Shield of Massachusetts, with no out-of-pocket cost.

-Here is what you need to know about the Moderna vaccine, which is being shipped to hospitals and nursing homes starting the week of Dec.
-21.
+Here is what you need to know about the Moderna vaccine.

 Safe and effective

 The FDA requires extensive evidence for emergency authorization of a vaccine – in this case, data from a diverse group of approximately 15,000 volunteers who have been monitored for months with no known safety concerns.